dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 ![DNSMadeEasy configuration details not in sync](/files/dns-made-easy-sync.png)

 Refresh the page after a few minutes.
 If the configuration is working properly, you should see a section showing you the health of the secondary name servers.
-This means your configuration is working properly.

 ![DNSMadeEasy configuration details working](/files/dns-made-easy-working.png)